TIP: Use the contents over to the side for an overview of this info-rich page!

 Google Summer of Code (GSoC) is a global program that offers post-secondary students an opportunity to be paid for contributing to an open source project over a three month period.
-The DIAL Open Source Center intends to serve as an “umbrella organization” to a variety of international development and humanitarian response related projects, to help raise awareness about those projects among student applicants, connect students to meaningful open source work that makes the world a better place, and help increase the maturity & reach of those projects.
+The DIAL Open Source Center is an “umbrella organization” to a variety of international development and humanitarian response related projects, to help raise awareness about those projects among student applicants, connect students to meaningful open source work that makes the world a better place, and help increase the maturity & reach of those projects.

 We are once again participating in GSoC as an umbrella org for the 2020 season!
 If you are a potential student, please review this information now to review all of the DIAL associate organizations and their project ideas for 2020.
 You should then contact the sub-org admins or mentors directly to discuss project ideas, before you prepare your application.
 If you are a current sub-org or one of our associate projects, and need to to update the information below, please get in contact @gsoc-admins.

 Important Program Dates